Ooma pricing, features, and limitations: Everything to know in 2026

 Office Essentials plan

-Bottom line: The base plan is missing desktop calling, video conferencing, and texting — basic features most competitors include at this price point.
+💡Bottom line: The basic plan is missing desktop calling, call recording, and texting.
+These are basic features most Ooma competitors include at this price point.

 Office Pro plan

 The Pro plan costs $24.95 per user per month, and like the Essentials plan, there’s no annual pricing available.
-This tier includes calling on the desktop app and call recording
+This tier is best for teams that need to host video calls with clients.

-Plus, you’ll notice the Pro plan still lacks the basic features that other VoIPs offer on their base plans.
-For example, there’s no way to chat internally with your team or push call data to your CRM platform.
+But you’ll notice the Pro plan still lacks key features that other business phone systems offer on their base plans.

-Integrations with Microsoft Office 365 and Google SuiteCall screening
+• Integrations with Microsoft Office 365 and Google Calendars

 Office Pro Plus plan

 The Pro Plus plan costs $29.95 per user per month, with no annual pricing available.
-It comes with Ooma’s most impressive features, including an auto dialer and keyboard shortcuts for texting.
+It’s ideal for outbound sales teams, since it comes with an auto dialer.

 • 100-person video conferences